Mark Viggiani : Associate Artist

 - Browse works by Mark Viggiani

 - Browse commercial CDs featuring music by Mark Viggiani

 - Browse articles by and about Mark Viggiani

 - Browse events featuring music by Mark Viggiani

-Mark Viggiani (b.
-Melbourne 1968) has been active as a composer and classical guitarist since the early 1990s.
+Mark Viggiani has been active as a composer since the early 1990s.
 His most recent work has been driven by a long-held fascination with early twentieth-century blues and Italian folk and popular music.
 To this end he has combined these influences with contemporary techniques to create a distinctively personal style, most recently in the song cycle Vorrei... and the Field Holler series, so far comprising works for trombone and piano, violin and guitar, choir and orchestra.

-Viggiani is also a capable guitarist, and his continued interest in the guitar has led to the creation a large body of music for this instrument including solos and mixed ensemble pieces.
+Viggiani is also a capable guitarist, and his continued interest in the instrument has led to the creation a large body of music including solos, didactic works and mixed ensemble pieces.
 Black Cat Tango, in its various forms, has received much radio play in Australia and Europe.
 It has been arranged for Amsterdam-based guitar duo Z.O.O.
 Duo, who recorded the work on A Sympathetic Resonance in 1998.
 Another tango, Cabaret Closed appears on the 2014 CD Invitation to the Tango.
-He has also enjoyed success as a performer in his own right, releasing a CD of original compositions The Rainmaker on Move Records to international critical acclaim.
-Additionally he performed original works including the sextet Show at the 2002 Darwin International Guitar Festival, and at the 2002 Brunswick Music Festival, where he presented a program of original guitar solo works and duos with Anthony Field.
+He has also enjoyed success as a performer in his own right, releasing a CD of original compositions The Rainmaker on Move Records to international critical acclaim

 Mark Viggiani — current to October 2015